arenaxr/arena-docs/content/localization/optical-markers.md

 ### WebXRViewer
 The Apriltag detection requires that the browser supports computer vision while in AR mode using [WebXR](https://immersiveweb.dev/).
 Currently, the only browser with such support is the experimental browser from Mozilla [WebXRViewer](https://apps.apple.com/us/app/webxr-viewer/id1295998056).

-After installing WebXRViewer, go to 'Settings -> XRViewer' and change the following settings:
+After installing WebXRViewer, go to 'Settings -> XRViewer' and change:

-**WebXR Polyfill URL**: ```https://arena.andrew.cmu.edu/vendor/webxr-webxrviewer-ios.js``` **Always Allow World Sensing**:```Yes```
+**WebXR Polyfill URL**: ```https://arena.andrew.cmu.edu/vendor/webxr-webxrviewer-ios.js```

+**Always Allow World Sensing**:```Yes```

 ![img](../../assets/img/localization/webxrviewer-settings.png)

 ### Use the device in portrait orientation

-The ARENA relocalization solver assumes that the device is in portrait orientation, and **we recommend locking the device to portrait orientation**.
+The ARENA localization solver assumes that the device is in portrait orientation, and **we recommend locking the device to portrait orientation**.
 The picture below shows a scene with a blue box at the origin; while not visible, the blue box is overlayed on an Apriltag with ID 0.

 ![img](../../assets/img/localization/portrait.png)